uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 * [Deployment](#deployment)

 ## Overview
+UHM...What to eat? is a fun play on words of the University of Hawaii: Manoa's acronym, UHM, and the age-old question we ask when our stomachs grumble.
 UHM...
 What to eat? is a UH Manoa food application designed to address the diverse food choices available on campus at the University of Hawaii at Manoa.
 The app aims to simplify the process of finding specific menu items across various campus dining locations, including campus center, food trucks, Manoa Gardens, Paradise Palms, vending machines, and more.

 ## Features:
 Users, who can login to establish preferences for their food choices; Vendors, who can login to specify their choices of the day or otherwise modify their profile data; and Admins, who also can login to define users as having the vendor role and otherwise administer the system.